Google takes on Apple iMessage with enhanced SMS for Android

-On Friday, the company announced that 27 more wireless operators and device makers around the world will soon roll out support for Rich Communications Services or RCS, a standard that adds enhanced features to SMS texting, like high resolution photo sharing, read receipts and group chat options.
-Mobile carriers, including Orange, Deutsche Telekom and Globe, will join Sprint, Rogers, and Telenor, in preloading Android with the newly named Android Messages as the standard messaging app on phones their subscribers use.
+On Friday, the company said 27 more wireless operators and device makers around the world will soon roll out support for Rich Communications Services, or RCS, a standard that adds enhanced features to SMS texting, like high resolution photo sharing, read receipts and group chat options.
+Mobile carriers, including Orange, Deutsche Telekom and Globe, will join Sprint, Rogers and Telenor, in preloading Android with the newly named Android Messages as the standard messaging app on phones their subscribers use.

 Several manufacturers, such as LG, Motorola, Sony and ZTE, have also said they'll embed the technology in their phones so it's preloaded on devices sold throughout the world.
 With the roll out announced today, more than 1 billion subscribers globally will be ready to access this new messaging technology, Amir Sarhangi, head of RCS at Google said.